 If you have a batch of email campaigns, and one has a lower conversion rate than the rest, yes, that's a sure-fire sign you need to put some more work into it.

-However, if the conversions each result in a new revenue stream or a new order, and the returns far exceed the cost of the campaign, it's still a profitable exercise!
+However, if each conversion results in a new revenue stream or a new order, and the returns far exceed the cost of the campaign, it's still a profitable exercise!

-The trick is prioritizing campaigns with excellent conversion performance, learning lessons about which approaches work best, and keeping an eye on returns.
+The trick is to prioritize campaigns with excellent conversion performance, learn from which approaches work best, and keep an eye on returns.

 Each time you publish new marketing content, you'll be confident that the conversion metrics will hit the bull's eye.